 Gutters may not look particularly important, but they’re an essential tool for keeping moisture away from your home.
-Problem is, when they get clogged with leaves and debris or they’re broken or disconnected, they can’t do their job, and water can pour down your walls and into your foundation or back up under the shingles.
+Problem is, when they get clogged with leaves and debris or they’re broken or disconnected, they can’t do their job.
+Water can pour down the exterior walls and into your foundation or back up under the shingles.

-And most of all, check that your downspouts are draining well away from the house.
-You can install the most advanced gutter system on the market, but if it’s dumping hundreds of gallons of water right next to your foundation, that moisture can work its way inside – and just one inch’s worth of rain on a 1,000 square-foot roof amounts to a whopping 600 gallons, or 15 bathtubs full, which is no small matter.
+And most of all as you winterize home gutters, check that the downspouts are draining well away from the house.
+You can install the most advanced gutter system on the market, but if it’s dumping hundreds of gallons of water right next to your foundation, that moisture can work its way inside – and just one inch’s worth of rain on a 1,000 square-foot roof amounts to a whopping 600 gallons.
+That’s about 15 bathtubs full, which is no small matter.

 “Make sure the gutters are connected, because that may not be a safe assumption,” says Foss, who adds the goal is to keep water as far away from the house as possible.
 “Make sure your downspouts are pushing water away from your foundation.
 You’re looking for at least two feet away, and if it can get farther, go farther.”

-If you live in a snowy or icy climate, there’s a good chance you’ve experienced ice dams – large ridges of ice that form at the edge of your roof and can damage gutters and cause water to back up into shingles and walls.
+If you live in a snowy or icy climate, there’s a good chance you’ve experienced ice dams.
+These large ridges of ice can form at the edge of your roof.
+Once there, they’ll damage gutters and cause water to back up into shingles and walls.